 - Wash your phone, makeup brushes, and pillowcases frequently.

-- Always remove your makeup and cleanse your skin before sleeping.
+- Always remove your makeup (preferably with a microbiome-friendly makeup remover) and cleanse your skin before sleeping.

 - Be sure to regularly wash the towel that you use to dry your face.

 - Keep your hair off of your face as much as possible.

 Because cystic acne is often a more severe form of acne, you may need to visit a board-certified dermatologist to determine the best treatment plan for your blemishes.
 Before you go, though, it’s important to educate yourself about common treatments for cystic acne and their side effects.